-How do I obtain a copy of my treatment/medical records?
+How do I obtain a record of my treatment/medical records?

 To comply with applicable laws, request for medical records must be made in writing.
 We maintain medical patient data in a secure manner, allowing release only to recognized entities with legal right to review the contents.
 If you are calling on behalf of a patient, please know that our staff is only allowed to discuss patient information with you upon receipt of a written or verbal authorization from the patient.